 "Details Emerge in Officer's Accidental Shooting in School Cafeteria".
 WUFT News, 18 Oct 2019.
 SIG P320 discharges in holster; the Safariland Model 6360 ALS holster for light is pictured.

 The image above is from the current riots in USA.
-Notice Safariland has decided they didn't HAVE to uncover the trigger to get the light-bearing striker-fired pistol into their holster.
+Notice Safariland never did HAVE to uncover the trigger to get the light-bearing striker-fired pistol into their holster.
 Ever.